cityofaustin/dts-right-of-way-reporting/README.md

 Then, provide the environment variables described in env_template to the docker image:

-`docker run -it --env-file env_file dts-right-of-way-reporting:production /bin/bash`
+`docker run -it --env-file env_file -v "$(pwd):/app" atddocker/dts-right-of-way-reporting:production /bin/bash`

 Then, provide the command you would like to run.